 Having your favorite M.2 SSD at your fingertips can prove to be useful in many scenarios.
 The OWC Envoy Express can serve you as a backup device, and a very fast one at that.
 OWC recorded a transfer speed of 1,553 MBps with the brand's own Aura Pro P12 SSD and an iMac Pro Late 2017 (iMacPro 1.1).

 The OWC Envoy Express will most likely function as medium for backup, however, you could also use the enclosure to house a M.2 NVMe drive to act as a high-speed boot device.

 The OWC Envoy Express communicates with your PC or Mac through the Thunderbolt 3 interface with a corresponding 10.2-inch cable that's connected nto the enclosure itself.
 This makes the enclosure rather inconvenient since you'd need to take it apart to remove the cable if you fancy lugging it around.

 OWC sells the Envoy Express for $79.99.
-However, for a limited time, you can pre-order it for just $68.
+However, for a limited time, you can pre-order it for just $68 and you can probably get it for less with an OWC promo code.
 The enclosure is backed with a limited two-year warranty.